noamgariani11/picoCTF-2024-Writeup/Forensics/Dear-Diary.md

 # Solution

+Here is a better formatted version of this writeup on [picoCTF Solutions website](https://picoctfsolutions.com/picoctf-2024-dear-diary).

 `wget https://artifacts.picoctf.net/c_titan/63/disk.flag.img.gz`, then `gunzip -d disk.flag.img.gz`.

 Then put the disk image in Autopsy and load it in with analysis.
 Once loaded in the root directory has three files: `force-wait.sh`, `innocuous-file.txt`, and `its-all-in-the-name`.